awsdocs/aws-transit-gateway-guide/doc_source/tgw-dcg-attachments.md

 # Transit gateway attachments to a Direct Connect gateway<a name="tgw-dcg-attachments"></a>

-You can attach a transit gateway to a Direct Connect gateway using a [transit virtual interface](https://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html#create-transit-vif)\.
-This configuration offers the following benefits:
+Attach a transit gateway to a Direct Connect gateway using a transit virtual interface\.
+This configuration offers the following benefits\.
+You can:
-+ Manage a single Direct Connect connection for multiple VPCs or VPNs that are in the same Region\.
++ Manage a single connection for multiple VPCs or VPNs that are in the same Region\.
 + Advertise prefixes from on\-premises to AWS and from AWS to on\-premises\.

 The following diagram illustrates how the Direct Connect gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use\.